+\textbf{Risk-Coverage curve comparison:} As shown in \cref{fig:sota_comparison_ablation_conceptua}-(a), the problem of the CE\&CCE, analyzed above, is reflected as a high risk at high coverages, while the CE exhibits an unstable trend when coverage decreases.
+In contrast, our method achieves a highly competitive risk compared to them at high coverages.
+With decreasing coverage, our method shows a consistent decline to a plateau in risk.

+\textbf{Why our method achieve a higher risk compared to REAL when coverage is below 90\%? (purple dotted line)} This is because our method rejects most real outlier samples/points when coverage exceeds 90\%.
+This is proved by that the threshold set to achieve 90\% coverage is 0.0051, indicating that all samples with a predicted outlier probability higher than 0.0051 are rejected.
+This means that when coverage is around 90\%, the outlier probabilities of the remaining samples are relatively small, and there are few real outliers left.
+Therefore, to further decrease the coverage, our method tends to reject more true inliers than true outliers.

-However, we firmly believe that robust performance in high coverage is more critical than in low coverage since anomalous objects are extremely rare in the real world.
-Low coverage is characterized by a large number of samples in the perceived scene being classified as anomaly, which is not feasible in real-world applications.
+However, we believe that robust performance in high coverage is more critical than in low coverage due to the fact that the outlier objects are rare in the real world.